-FSU requires all main campus students to annually show proof of health insurance coverage.
+FSU requires all full-time, main campus students and all international students with an F or J visa to annually show proof of health insurance coverage.
 FSU does offer a sponsored plan through United Healthcare Resources.
+Students will have a Student Health Insurance hold on their accounts each academic year prior to registration until documentation of health insurance coverage is provided.